 Marathon Oil has participated in open and transparent engagement with stakeholders as part of the process to identify the most appropriate options for the decommissioning of the Brae Area infrastructure.

 Stakeholder engagement is an integral part of decommissioning and Marathon Oil is committed to continuing clear and open communication throughout the process.
 Marathon Oil will fully comply with regulation, whilst balancing the inputs from stakeholders.

-The Decommissioning Programmes and associated documents are being developed in accordance with relevant legislation and will be based on assessments of the safety, technical, environmental, socio-economic and financial aspects of decommissioning.
-These assessments, together with an environmental appraisal of the proposed scope, will be published along with the Decommissioning Programmes.
-All documents will be available to review during the formal consultation period.
+The Decommissioning Programmes and associated documents have been developed in accordance with relevant legislation and are based on assessments of the safety, technical, environmental, socio-economic and financial aspects of decommissioning.
+These documents are available for download.
+If you have any questions on the Decommissioning Progammes please refer to the FAQs.
+Further queries or comments can be submitted using the feedback form.

 Marathon Oil is committed to ensuring compliance with the Supply Chain Code of Practice through the values of fairness and trust.
 Once the decommissioning contracting phase commences, the Company will engage proactively with the supply chain to identify safe, environmentally sound and cost-effective solutions in line with the demands of the Brae Area Decommissioning Programmes.